List of My Little Pony: Friendship Is Magic episodes

 My Little Pony: Friendship Is Magic is an animated television series based on Hasbro's My Little Pony franchise.
-It is a co-production of DHX Media/Vancouver in Canada and Allspark in the United States.
+It is a co-production of DHX Media Vancouver in Canada and Allspark Animation in the United States.
 The series follows a studious pony named Twilight Sparkle (Tara Strong), her dragon assistant Spike (Cathy Weseluck) and her friends, Applejack (Ashleigh Ball), Rarity (Tabitha St. Germain), Fluttershy (Andrea Libman), Rainbow Dash (Ball) and Pinkie Pie (Libman).
 They go on adventures and help others around Equestria, solving problems with their friendships.

 First aired on The Hub (later renamed Discovery Family) in the United States and Treehouse TV in Canada, each season comprises 26 episodes, with the exception of season 3, which has 13 episodes.
 Other media released during and after its run includes a feature-length film and six clip shows.

 Internationally, My Little Pony: Friendship Is Magic aired on Boomerang in the United Kingdom until 2012 and on Tiny Pop and Pop, two British free-to-air children's television channels owned and operated by Sony Pictures Television, from September 2013, Okto in Singapore, Cartoon Network and later Boomerang with Eleven airing repeats in Australia and TV2 in New Zealand, NTV7 and Astro Ceria in Malaysia, e-Junior in the United Arab Emirates, Tooniverse in South Korea, GMA Network (season 1 only) and TV5 (seasons 1–3) in the Philippines and TV Tokyo (seasons 1–2) in Japan.
 The series garnered positive reviews from critics (Note: On Rotten Tomatoes, season 1 has an approval rating of 100% based on 10 reviews while season 2 consists of two positive reviews, season 3 comprises a negative review and season 4 consists of a positive review.) and received a Hugo Award nomination for Best Dramatic Presentation, Short Form for the episode "The Cutie Map".